xyqfountain/Othello-Reversi-Env-for-Reinforcement-Learning/readme.md

 This is where your ML knowledge can be applied.
 Some cautions I got from my implementations:
 * The player puts the last piece on the board is not definitely the winner.
 So when a game is over, it might be wrong to assign rewards to the last player.
 * Design proper rewards for each step as in my code those rewards are arbitrarily designed.
 * You of course do not want to play with an agent for thousands of rounds for training it.
-It's better to have to agents and let one to learn and let the other just to be updated at intervals.
+It's better to have two agents and let one to learn and let the other one just to be updated at intervals.

 #### train.py
 The process of training your models.
 You are free to develop your own.
 My code might be a little messy in your eyes.